 You never know the impact your words have on others

-ome things we do cannot be reversed or taken back; one of them is learning.
+ome things we do cannot be reversed or taken back – a notable one is learning.
 Ounce you learn something it cannot be unlearned.
 Likewise ounce you communicate something to someone, it cannot be undone.
 In a way words are more powerful than action because words have a life of their own.
-Verbal abuse can hurt someone their entire life, plain physical aggression only hurts momentarily.
+Plain physical aggression hurts momentarily; verbal abuse on the other hand hurts for an entire life.
 Intentions last forever.

 Words spoken to children might make them succeed or fail.
 To validate that, all you have to do is look within your own self and recall the words that have empowered you and the word that have damaged you.
 Strong words spoken to you became part of your life.
 You cannot erase these words.
 You remember them like it was yesterday.
 That’s why words are so powerful, they are timeless and continue to affect your entire your life into the future.